oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

   *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

-* This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.
+* This lab requires the completion of **Lab 1: Set up the Workshop Environment > Task 2: Provision the Autonomous AI Database Instance**, from the **Contents** menu on the left.

 You may now proceed to the next lab.